yy112/earthquake-risk/README.md

   The code is written in `R version 3.4.0`.
   Additionally the package `dplyr` (version 0.7.6), `PtProcess` are needed.

   We have written an R package `mvecr` (multivariate error components estimation in R) for the main estimation steps to replicate the analysis in the paper.
+Descriptions of the functions can be found in the manual `mvecr.0.1.0.pdf`.
   Detailed installation instructions as well as code used to replicate tables and figures of the paper, can be found in `instructions.Rmd` or `instructions.pdf`.